Board of Directors

 Pat and Ray Potts

-Pat and the late Ray Potts co-founded the Community Resource Development Foundation and its successor, the Potts Family Foundation (PFF).
+The late Pat and Ray Potts co-founded the Community Resource Development Foundation and its successor, the Potts Family Foundation (PFF).
 They also co-founded the Oklahoma Center for Nonprofits where Pat served as president and CEO for over 20 years.

 Pat’s focus has always been on leveraging resources “to address root causes and build the human potential of the people of our state one child and one organization at a time.”
 In her work in the nonprofit sector, she previously served as President on the Oklahoma City School Board, Oklahoma City Beautiful the Oklahoma City Zoo Trust and the Society of Fund Raising Executives.